YannickJadoul/Parselmouth/README.md

 When compiling Praat on an external supercomputer or so, you will not have sound.
 If you do have `libgtk-3-dev` (and its dependencies), do

+    # on Ubuntu command line (Intel64/AMD64 or ARM64 processor)
     cp makefiles/makefile.defs.linux.silent ./makefile.defs

 Then type `make -j12` or so to build the program.
 If your Unix isn’t Linux,